Kayl-669/innobackupex_cli_menu/README.md

     * Note: this will be compressed and encrypted if these settings are set to YES inside the script.
 7. A log file produced by the *innobackupex_cli_menu.sh* script is stored locally at the backup path.

-## How-to: Restore the entirety of a backup to the datadir of a remote host
+## How to restore the entirety of a backup to the datadir of a remote host
 1. Run *innobackupex_cli_menu.sh*.
 To take advantage of using a tmux session, use:
     `tmux new-session -d -s my_session_name ./innobackupex_cli_menu.sh && tmux attach -t my_session_name`